n1ckfg/ManosOsc/README.md

-ManosOsc 1.1.5
+# ManosOsc 1.1.7
 by Nick Fox-Gieg  |  fox-gieg.com

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 I.  ABOUT
-ManosOsc outputs OSC from the Leap controller, tracking the coordinates of your hands and fingers.
+Track your hands and fingers using the Leap Motion Controller and output coordinates over OSC or MIDI.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~